Model Context Protocol (MCP) Server

 Getting Started with the Remote MCP Server

 The Remote MCP Server is the fastest way to connect your AI client to Files.com.
-There is nothing to install or maintain as Files.com hosts and operates the server for you.
-You can connect to multiple Files.com sites simultaneously by adding an entry for each site in your configuration.
+Files.com hosts and operates the server, so there is nothing to install or maintain.
+You can connect to multiple Files.com sites at once by adding an entry for each site in your configuration.

 To connect, configure your AI client to use the Files.com MCP endpoint at https://<mysite>.files.com/api/ai/mcp/v1/ or https://<mycustomdomain>/api/ai/mcp/v1/.